US STOCKS-Nasdaq falls as megacaps drop ahead of earnings, Fed meet in focus

 By Shreyashi Sanyal and Johann M Cherian

-Jan 30 (Reuters) - The tech-focused Nasdaq fell more than 1% on Monday as megacap growth stocks including Apple, Amazon and Alphabet declined ahead of their earnings reports this week, while investors also awaited key central bank meetings.
+Jan 30 (Reuters) - The tech-focused Nasdaq fell more than 1% on Monday as megacap growth stocks including Apple, Amazon and Alphabet fell ahead of their earnings reports this week, while investors awaited the U.S. Federal Reserve's rate-setting meeting.

-The U.S. Federal Reserve is seen hiking the Fed funds rate by 25 basis points (bps) at the end of its two-day policy meeting on Wednesday, close on the heels of economic reports showing signs of slowing demand and cooling inflation.
+The central bank is seen hiking the Fed funds rate by 25 basis points (bps) at the end of its two-day policy meeting on Wednesday, followed by Fed Chair Jerome Powell's speech, which will be scrutinized for any signs of further increases.

+"How strong of a language he (Powell) uses is what it's going to come down to," said Andre Bakhos, president at Ingenium Analytics LLC in Bernardsville, New Jersey.

 This will likely be the smallest rate increase since the Fed kicked off its tightening cycle 10 months ago with a 25 bps hike, with financial markets pricing in a final rate hike in March.